Minhphung7820/toporia/README.md

 **Toporia** is a modern, professional-grade PHP framework designed with **Clean Architecture** and **SOLID principles** at its core.
 It provides a robust foundation for building scalable web applications while maintaining strict separation of concerns between framework and application layers.

-Inspired by Laravel's elegance and Symfony's architecture, Toporia offers a **zero-dependency** core framework with optional integrations, giving you full control over your application's architecture.
+Inspired by modern PHP frameworks and enterprise architecture patterns, Toporia offers a **zero-dependency** core framework with optional integrations, giving you full control over your application's architecture.

 ## ✨ Key Features